ahmadmardeni1/Canva/README.md

 ### Hero image templates
 Here you can find some templates to use as a hero image for your article.

 You just need to have a [canva](https://www.canva.com/) account then click on any template you like to edit.
-When you are done please downlaod the image in a PNG format.
+When you are done please make sure to downlaod the image in a PNG format.

 #### Template 1